ciraofonseca367/CandlesGit/README.md

 Executable project responsible for monitoring the market for a specific broker(Binance, CoinBase, etc...), host the telegram server for remote controlling and reports.

+The can be used as a backtest tool, since it can be configured to run on Historical data streams :D

 # Midas.ML

 Some of the python files with the grouping and neural networks trainning.
 I will post later the main Colab Python files with the image grouping